Estate Management Goes Digital

-Did you know that cleaners used to “make music” to announce their presence when they swept the corridor?
-Imagine the clanging of broom and dustpan to greet you every morning.
+Did you know that cleaners used to “make music” to make their presence known when sweeping the corridor?
+Imagine the clanging of broom and dustpan greeting you every morning!

 “The Estate Monitoring System is part of our effort to provide better services through smart technology.
 By embracing digital innovation, Tampines Town Council can more effectively monitor the completion of our cleaners’ work, thereby allowing our residents to live in a cleaner and greener neighbourhood.
 EMS also cares for cleaners in situations of dispute regarding their cleaning schedules and routes,” says Ms Cheng Li Hui, Chairman of Tampines Town Council.

-The system is currently being used in four out of five divisions in Tampines – Changkat, East, West and Central – covering about 530 blocks.
-It will soon be implemented in Tampines North with the renewal of the cleaning contract.
+The system is currently being used for some 530 blocks, covering four of five divisions in Tampines, namely, Central, Changkat, East, and West.
+It will be implemented in Tampines North with the renewal of its cleaning contract.